APTrust/dart-docs/docs/users/settings/export.md

 If you're setting up DART for a number of users, you may want to configure your local DART installation, then export your settings for others to use.
 For example, you can set up a BagIt Profile, application settings, remote repositories and storage services for your institution, then publish them to a URL for others to install via DART's import feature.

-!!! note "Data Export Does Not Export Credentials"
+!!! note "DART Does Not Export Credentials"

     When you export StorageService and RemoteRepository records, DART will not export login and password fields, unless they begin with "env:", which indicates the logins/passwords are to be loaded from the environment.